Why Most Leadership Programs Don’t Change Behavior

 Yes, self-awareness matters.
 A great deal.

-But if the team around that person is misaligned, or the organization keeps rewarding unhealthy behavior, individual growth can only go so far.
+If the team around that person is misaligned, or the organization keeps rewarding unhealthy behavior, individual growth can only go so far.

 That’s why the strongest leadership development efforts strengthen three things at once: